 What happens if I join during a quarter?

 Stampin’ Up! allows you a ‘grace’ period when you join within a calendar quarter.
+The quarter you sign up in is waived.
 Call it an easing in period!
 Say you joined in May, then you would have until September to meet your minimum – anything you had purchased yourself (or sold) since May, counts towards the minimum.
+Join in January and you have until the end of June in that year to meet the minimum.

 What counts towards the minimum order?